SandroGrassia/Belle-Iloise/README.md

 # Belle-Iloise
-### Project for clothespins-based MIDI Talking Drum, powered by an Arduino Mini (now retiered).
+### Project for an Arduino Mini-based MIDI Talking Drum

 I made this device in 2017; it's a MIDI controller thought to be used as a talking drum: make a sound tapping on the round pad, and modulate the MIDI PitchBend command by squeezing on the clothespin.
 On top, three knobs allow to adjust volume, note duration, PitchBend span of the clothspin.
 On the bottom side there are the on/off mini switch and the MIDI out 5-pins DIN socket.